Congress turns up heat on Facebook and Twitter, but what comes next?

 Too little too late?

-Congress offered some constructive criticism, like when West Virginia Rep. David McKinley complained about opioid ads that had been posted on Twitter just in the past hour.
+Congress offered some constructive criticism, as when West Virginia Rep. David McKinley complained about opioid ads that had been posted on Twitter just in the past hour.
 But it may be too late.
-A common refrain from both Dorsey and Sandberg was that their companies were moving as fast as they could.
+A common refrain from both Dorsey and Sandberg was that their companies are moving as fast as they can.

 "I know that's a frustrating answer because it's hard to predict," Dorsey acknowledged late in the House committee hearing.